 -You must read and follow all instructions included with the absentee ballot and on the Absentee Ballot Instructions page.

 RETURNING YOUR MAIL BALLOT (F.S.
 101.67)

-Voted absentee ballots must be returned to the Supervisor of Elections Office in person or by mail and must be received no later than 7 p.m. on Election Day for the ballot to be counted.
+Voted mail ballots must be returned to the Supervisor of Elections Office in person or by mail and must be received no later than 7 p.m. on Election Day for the ballot to be counted.
 A VOTED BALLOT CANNOT BE ACCEPTED AT A POLLING PLACE!